Colorado

 CREATIVE

+If you're creative and can think out of the box, broadcasters want you!
+There's a lot of ways to bring your creativity to a station.
+Production requires people to use sophisticated software programs to create branding campaigns for clients and the station's own image.
 The promotions department promotes the station's image, programs and activities.
 They conceive and execute a variety of written and taped station promotional spots, secure station advertising in other media, and in conjunction with the sales department, develop ways to keep broadcast consumers and advertisers current, and to attract new ones.

 NEWSROOM